-The financial crisis affected all demographics but in particular the working, lower middle and middle class, the same demographic range that had been subject to the largest change from Labour’s multiculturalism drive and the economic boom built on greed.
+The financial crisis affected all demographics but in particular the poor, working, lower middle and middle class’s, the same demographic range that had experienced the largest change from Labour’s multiculturalism drive and the economic boom built on greed.

 Up to this point, liberal left thinking was the dominant player expressed by both main stream media and politicians.
 Anyone with genuine concerns that may be contentious were simply ignored or subject to labels of bigotry and a lack of education.
 This ensured that those affected remained silent or stifled at best, scared of the reaction that would befall them should they mention anything that the liberal left of society would deem offensive or controversial.

 So in the myer of the financial crisis, coupled with rapid change within society and the self-imposed silence of many through fear, the right of politics began to really take hold.
-UKIP (UK Independence Party) had operated for some time but attitudes were changing towards the status quo establishment and left liberal thinking.
-UKIP rose steadily recognizing this by listening to concerns within large sections of society and voicing them in the media, all the while under attack by the liberal left, main stream media and the establishment.
+UKIP (UK Independence Party) had operated for some time on the relative fringes but attitudes were changing towards the status quo establishment and dominant left liberal thinking.
+UKIP rose steadily recognizing this by listening to concerns within large sections of society and voicing them in the media, all the while under attack by the liberal left, main stream media and establishment politicians of all stripes.

 This culminated in David Cameron calling UKIP fruit cakes and closet racists prior to the last European elections (over 2 years ago) though this sentiment changed rapidly when UKIP actually won the said European elections by a clear margin.
 David Cameron suddenly realised that he was calling large sections of the country closet racists and fruit cakes.

 The UKIP win came despite a number of gaffes by some of its members before the election harboring clear racist overtones.
 It was a clear show of rejection to the establishment and its path over the last decade or so, not a willing endorsement of UKIP wholesale.